threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_first_solution.md

  where the IP address is the one you chose in the chatflow earlier and is shown in the previous success message.

-You can view _all_ your deployed solutions that haven't expired such as the network and the Ubuntu container you created by clicking the left menu on **Deployed Solutions**.
+You could view _all_ your deployed solutions that haven't expired such as the network and the Ubuntu container you created by clicking the left menu on **Deployed Solutions**.
 ![Deployed solutions](./img/deployed_solutions.png)